dhirajmahato/Foundation_of_Data_Science_IIMB/Week1: Descriptive_Statistics.md

 #### Types
 1. **Descriptive statistics** are used to summarize and describe the characteristics of a dataset.
-   - regression analysis, (Measure of Central Tendency-Mean, Mode, Median; Measure of Variability- Range, Variance, Dispersion)
+   - (Measure of Central Tendency-Mean, Mode, Median; Measure of Variability- Range, Variance, Dispersion)
 2. **Inferential statistics** are used to draw conclusions about a population based on a sample of data.
 Techniques like hypothesis testing and confidence intervals are examples of inferential statistics.